Insights in your inbox

 Even with the right leaders and processes in place, you need to ensure you have the right environment to facilitate success.
 This is important if you’ve listed prioritizing employee satisfaction as Subtle changes can make all the difference in encouraging productivity and fostering greater employee satisfaction.
 Is your furniture comfortable?
 Is there ready access to food?

 For instance, men typically favor lower temperatures than women.
-Some companies are acting on this by giving employees Google smart thermostats, which automatically adjust to the preferred temperatures of different individuals around their desk.
+Some companies are acting on this by giving employees Google smart thermostats, which automatically adjust to the preferred temperatures of different individuals around their desks.